-Not so much time ago, I was walking around my block and noticed that there were many Apple retailers and small shops that were selling products of guys from Cupertino.
+Not so much time ago, I was walking around my block and noticed that there were many Apple retailers and small shops selling products of guys from Cupertino.
 And sudden thought came to my mind: “I do know Steve Jobs and Tim Cook, but I do not know who made the brand identity so recognizable.
 I doubt that Steve or Tim took the pencils and started drawing”.
 When I came home, I did some quick research and found out I was right.

 Table of contents:

 Hmm, where to begin…let’s start with the very first Apple logo by Ronald Wayne – Apple computer Co-Founder.
 Here is the logo:

 Can you imagine this one to be placed on your phone today?